 Like any good CRM, HubSpot captures all essential data in an organized way, which helps in nurturing leads and ultimately improving your conversion rate.
-In general, it consolidates sales and marketing data to help you see a clearer picture of your critical metrics, such as, sales cycle, lead velocity, lead quality, close rates and customer profiles.
+In general, it consolidates sales and marketing data to help you see a clearer picture of your critical metrics such as sales cycle, lead velocity, lead quality, close rates, and customer profiles.

-What make HubSpot CRM different are two things: it’s free and it’s simple.
-In our breakdown of HubSpot CRM free features you’ll find out how the tools can improve your sales team’s productivity and efficiency despite being offered at no cost.
-This tool can actually help your business grow.
-While HubSpot is not the only CRM software for free that you can find out there, it’s by far the best one, so we recommend you start your journey with that tool and then compare it to other alternatives.
+Two standout qualities are what make HubSpot CRM different from similar apps: it’s free and it’s simple.
+In our breakdown of HubSpot CRM free features, you’ll find out how the tools can improve your sales team’s productivity and efficiency despite being offered at no cost.
+This tool can actually help your business grow, especially since research indicates that CRM tools can boost sales by 29% and productivity by 34%.

-As for simplicity, HubSpot CRM is the kind of tool that you can understand, set up and start using in a matter of minutes.
-The UI is clean and designed around a sales rep’s typical daily busywork: entering contacts, associating them with deals, plotting them on a sales pipeline, calculating their value … except that, now, these are automated with rules.
+As for simplicity, HubSpot CRM is the kind of tool that you can understand, set up, and start using in a matter of minutes.
+The UI is clean and designed around a sales rep’s typical daily busywork: entering contacts, associating them with deals, plotting them on a sales pipeline, calculating their value … except that now, these are automated with rules.

-Unlike complex CRM like Salesforce and Microsoft Dynamics, which are technology-driven and the reason why a CRM can be problematic with impatient sales reps, HubSpot CRM is problem-solution oriented, addressing the common pain points of sales reps and teams.
+Unlike complex CRMs like Salesforce and Microsoft Dynamics, which are technology-driven and the reason why a CRM can be problematic with impatient sales reps, HubSpot CRM is problem-solution oriented, addressing the common pain points of sales reps and teams.

 Do you need HubSpot Marketing?
 Yes, if you want to accelerate inbound lead cycle and automate much of your marketing process.
-It will drive sales-qualified leads to your CRM, so you can jumpstart your sales cycle.
+It will drive sales-qualified leads to your CRM so you can jumpstart your sales cycle.
 You can read our detailed review of HubSpot Marketing to learn more about the features it offers.

 But you’re also good to go with HubSpot CRM alone given that you already have substantial leads in the pipeline and you can consider moving to HubSpot Marketing later down the line.

 This section acts in the same manner as Contacts, but instead of a person’s name, it lists the company name.
 Similar to Contacts, when you click on an item, it opens to an interface showing all relevant details about it.
-Apart from the basic contact information, you’ll see an activity stream, emails, calls, tasks, notes, schedule, deals and related contacts.
+Apart from the basic contact information, you’ll see an activity stream, emails, calls, tasks, notes, schedule, deals, and related contacts.
 Using Contacts and Companies means your sales rep can see all related data in one place and perform next-step actions like sending an email or making a call straight out of the same interface.

 This is where you view deals across a visual pipeline.
 You can add stages and define the terminology and configure a pipeline that best reflects your prospects’ buyer journey.
 One of the most useful features of Deals is configuring the closing probability with a slider.
 This makes calculating the conversion rate per stage a simple task, which is one of the requirements should you want to increase profits by reverse engineering your revenue goals.

-This section puts in one place all tasks and their associated records like deals, contact details and activities.
+This section puts in one place all tasks and their associated records like deals, contact details, and activities.
 HubSpot CRM lets you categorize tasks in seven ways:

 You can also view tasks depending on where they are on the sales pipeline by simply clicking the board layout.
 This is practical and helps product and sales reps take action, for instance, seeing a task near to the last stage as placing a follow-up call.

-Using HubSpot CRM will make your sales team function with more coordination, insights and transparency.
+Using HubSpot CRM will make your sales team function with more coordination, insights, and transparency.
 In general, this app will help you with:

-Gather around your sales team and explain the HubSpot features, so everyone is on the same page.
-The next step is to use it for a month and see how your sales team has improved by comparing their outputs with the previous month.
+After downloading the app, you can set up the CRM and import your leads and contacts.
+You can also start configuring the sales stages to your workflows.
+Gather around your sales team and explain the HubSpot features so everyone is on the same page.
+The next step is to use it for a month and see how your sales team has improved.

 FinancesOnline is available for free for all business professionals interested in an efficient way to find top-notch SaaS solutions.
 We are able to keep our service free of charge thanks to cooperation with some of the vendors, who are willing to pay us for traffic and sales opportunities provided by our website.
 Please note, that FinancesOnline lists all vendors, we’re not limited only to the ones that pay us, and all software providers have an equal opportunity to get featured in our rankings and comparisons, win awards, gather user reviews, all in our effort to give you reliable advice that will enable you to make well-informed purchase decisions.